jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 	- Simulation model paired with a physical model -- use both interactively to inform the other
 	- [NIST article](https://www.nist.gov/news-events/news/2023/02/how-digital-twins-could-protect-manufacturers-cyberattacks)
 ### AI
-- It's a confusing space and incredibly lack of transparency
+- It's a confusing space and the lack of transparency is significant.
-- All sorts of chatbots built on LLMs; everyone is using them; very few really understand how they work and exactly what the can/should be used for
+- All sorts of chatbots built on LLMs; everyone is using them; very few really understand how they work and exactly what they can/should be used for
 	- Lots of conjecture / discussion of regulation / demoware and fake demoware
 - CNI + ARL [task force](https://www.arl.org/wp-content/uploads/2023/10/ARL-CNI-Task-Force-on-Scenario-Planning-Charge.pdf): Will share the first draft of scenarios and how they have shaped out.
 Hope to have a final draft by ARL meeting later in the spring.
 	- Will be helpful as a tool for institutional and community discussions.
 	- ==TO DO: Find the link==
 - Key issues related to AI & ML
-	- Trajectory: To a highly structure oligopoly or a patchwork of grassroots / specialized initiatives
+	- Two possible trajectories: Towards a highly structure oligopoly or a patchwork of grassroots / specialized initiatives
-		- Oligopoly argument: "These models are incredibly expensive to generate and run; we need big players in this space to support and monetize"
+		- Oligopoly trajectory and argument: "These models are incredibly expensive to generate and run; we need big players in this space to support and monetize"
-		- Counter argument: Many groups working on smaller and "smarter" models that can be more parsimonious and precise.
+		- Grassroots trajectory argument: Many groups are working on smaller and "smarter" models that can be more parsimonious and precise, and democratized and shared.
 	- Calls for policy and regulation
-		- Some aligning interests in the direction of oligopoly / centralization: Much easier to regulate a centralized industry; also, regulatory capture is possible when you have a few, large players.
+		- Some aligning interests in the direction of oligopoly / centralization: It's much easier to regulate a centralized industry; also, regulatory capture is possible when you have a few, large players.
 		- The more distributed this is, the harder it will be to regulate (e.g. the cryptography wars of the 1980s).
 	- How important is generative AI vs broader portfolio of AI/ML?
 		- GAI talks to / resonates with a lot of people -- many people have to write/create things.
 It also threatens many who makes those things for a living